Topological consistency via kernel estimation: Introduction

 The main result in this paper presents a robust homology estimator for the level sets of both density and regression functions, that overcomes these difficulties.
-We show that instead of using $\hat D_L$ as an estimate, one should consider the inclusion map between the nested pairs -- $\hat D_{L+\eps} \subset \hat D_{L-\eps}$ (for a properly chosen $\eps>0$).
-The key object of interest is then the following induced map between the homology groups of the two level sets: where `$*$' is a standard notation for an arbitrary degree.
-Inference of the homology at a single level is noisy, however the map $\imath_*$ serves as a filter for the homological noise (see Figure \ref{fig:levels_sketch}).
-In particular, we will show that the image of this map - $\im(\imath_*)$ - is isomorphic to the homology of $D_L$ with a high probability.
-This statement is formalized by Theorem \ref{thm:persistence}.
+We show that instead of using $\hat D_L$ as an estimate, one should consider the inclusion map between the nested pairs~-- $\hat D_{L+\eps} \subset\hat D_{L-\eps}$ (for a properly chosen $\eps>0$).
+The key object of interest is then the following induced map between the homology groups of the two level sets:

+where ``$*$'' is a standard notation for an arbitrary degree.
+Inference of the homology at a single level is noisy, however the map $\imath_*$ serves as a filter for the homological noise (see Figure~\ref{fig:levels_sketch}).
+In particular, we will show that the image of this map -- $\im(\imath_*)$ -- is isomorphic to the homology of $D_L$ with a high probability.
+This statement is formalized by Theorem~\ref{teo:persistence}.

 There are two direct implications for recovering the homology of level sets: recovering the homology of a manifold from a noisy sample and inference of the persistent homology of a function.
-For both applications we make use of kernel density estimation to infer the image of the map $\imath_*$ between the homology groups of different level sets.
+For both applications, we make use of kernel density estimation to infer the image of the map $\imath_*$ between the homology groups of different level sets.
 An interesting observation is that the conditions to recover the homology of the manifold or regression function do not require consistency of the kernel estimator.

 The first application is inferring the homology of a manifold from a noisy sample.
-This problem was previously studied in \cite{balakrishnan_minimax_2012,niyogi_topological_2011}.
+This problem was previously studied in \cite {balakrishnanminimax2012,niyogitopological2011}.
 In this paper, we show that for a wide class of noise models one can recover the homology of a manifold using fewer assumptions than previous methods and analysis.
-This result is stated in Theorem \ref{thm:manires}.
+This result is stated in Theorem~\ref {teo:manires}.